checkly/docs.checklyhq.com/site/content/docs/cli/constructs-reference.md

 - `checksPerPage`: Number of checks displayed per page, between `1` and `20`.
 Default: `15`.
 - `useTagsAndOperator`: When to use `AND` (instead `OR`) operator for tags lookup.
 Default: `false`.
 - `hideTags`: Show or hide the tags on the dashboard.
 Default: `false`.
 - `enableIncidents`: Enable or disable incidents on the dashboard.
-Default: `false`. (only paid accounts can enable this feature.)
+Default: `false`.
+Only accounts on Team and Enterprise plans can enable this feature.
 - `expandChecks`: Expand or collapse checks on the dashboard.
 Default: `false`.
 - `showHeader`: Show or hide header and description on the dashboard.
 Default: `true`.
 - `customCSS`: Custom CSS to be applied to the dashboard.
-You can specify CSS code or an entrypoint to a file including the CSS code to use
+You can specify CSS code or an entrypoint to a file including the CSS code to use.
+Only accounts on Team and Enterprise plans can enable this feature.
 - `isPrivate`: Determines if the dashboard is public or private.
-Default: false. (only paid accounts can enable this feature.)
+Default: false.
+Only accounts on Team and Enterprise plans can enable this feature.
 - `showP95`: Show or hide the P95 stats on the dashboard.
 Default: `true`.
 - `showP99`: Show or hide the P99 stats on the dashboard.
 Default: `true`.